-For specific guidelines for each of these industries, please visit forward.ny.gov/industries-reopening-phase
+For specific guidance for each of the reopening Phases and the affected industries, please visit forward.ny.gov/ny-forward

-For a breakdown of lab-confirmed COVID-19 cases by town, please visit www.putnamcountyny.com/covid19 There are people that have COVID-19 that are not reflected in lab-confirmed case numbers.
+The number of lab-confirmed COVID-19 cases, including the breakdown by town, is shared at www.putnamcountyny.com/COVID19.
+There may be people with COVID-19 in our community that are not reflected in lab-confirmed case numbers.
 They may have not been tested yet, could be awaiting lab results, or are asymptomatic yet contagious.
-Please stay home as much as possible and keep your distance if you have to go out to slow the spread.
+Please stay home as much as possible and keep your distance if you must go out to slow the spread.

 Respiratory illnesses spread quickly, and so does disinformation.
 Refer to trusted sources, with track records of providing accurate science and health related information.
 Outbreaks involving COVID-19 evolve quickly and recommendations from public health officials may change as new information becomes available.